 A proponent of new music since his collegiate days, Dr. Kauth has worked with several composers to contribute to the saxophone repertoire in various contexts and configurations, premiering works by Michael Bies, Walter Hartley, Brandon Nelson, Jamie Leigh Sampson, Marc Satterwhite, Andrew Martin Smith, Alan Theisen, and James Willey, among others.

 Dr. Kauth is equally at home researching and teaching.
-He maintains a private studio in addition to teaching in the public school system.
-His research into the saxophone concerto of Roman Palester has led to an increased interest in this long-forgotten work, culminating in his doctoral dissertation and his premiere performance of the original version at SMR 100: The Sigurd M. Raschèr Centennial Celebration held at SUNY Fredonia.
-Additionally, his scholarly articles have been published in Saxophone Today, The Saxophone Symposium, and The Saxophonist.
+In addition to maintaining a private studio, he has taught all grade levels from elementary to the collegiate level.
+His research into the saxophone concerto of Roman Palester has led to an increased interest in this long-forgotten work, culminating in his doctoral dissertation, featured articles, and his premiere performance of the original version at SMR 100: The Sigurd M. Raschèr Centennial Celebration held at SUNY Fredonia.
+Additionally, his scholarly writings have been published in Saxophone Today, The Saxophone Symposium, and The Saxophonist.

-Dr. Kauth studied saxophone with Lawrence Gwozdz, Wildy Zumwalt, and Laurence Wyman, and received additional instruction from Carina Raschèr, Jean-Marie Londeix, and the Raschèr Saxophone Quartet, earning degrees from The University of Southern Mississippi and The State University of New York at Fredonia.
+Dr. Kauth studied saxophone with Lawrence Gwozdz, Wildy Zumwalt, and Laurence Wyman, earning degrees in music education and performance from The University of Southern Mississippi and The State University of New York at Fredonia.
+He received additional instruction from renowned concert artists Carina Raschèr, Jean-Marie Londeix, and members of the acclaimed Raschèr Saxophone Quartet.
 He may be heard on the Sax-Chamber Orchestra’s recording, Parabolically Bach, available on Roméo Records.
 Dr. Kauth is a member of the Silverstein Pro Team, and uses Silverstein ligatures.